bveldhuyzen/XGREPLIST/perspective_nlzr/README.md

 This folder contains the information that is required to set up a fully configurable multi-perspective analyzer prompt via chatGPT (and possibly others).

+!! upgrade currently being assembled !!
+!! for now, preferably use XGREPLIST if perspective analysis is required !!

 Several approaches have been tested, of which three are provided here:

 1. Prompt only multi-perspective analyzer; for copy-pasting directly into message, or to edit and incorporate in larger prompts (for example see [2]).